bsccf/Uni-notes/Mechanics structures and materials/Materials/6 Defects, dislocations and plastic deformation/point defects.md

 - Interstitial atoms, impurity atoms in intersistial sites
 - Substitutional atoms, impurity atoms substituting for normal atoms in the lattice

-As you can see, these would often cause the lattice to be expanded or contracted in a specific area, which change
+As you can see, these would often cause the lattice to be expanded or contracted in a specific area, which changes how materials behave under loads.